frida/frida-website/docs/android.md

 ## Setting up your Android device

-Before you start, you will need to jailbreak your device in case you haven't done so already.
+Before you start, you will need to root your device in case you haven't done so already.
 You will also need the Android SDK so you can use the `adb` tool.
 This is a stop-gap solution and won't be necessary once Frida has an Android app (pull-request welcome!).

 First off, download the latest `frida-server` for Android:
 {% highlight bash %}